 Literature.
 Applegarth 1979; Brattstrom 1964; Cole and Mead 1981; Harris 1987, 1989, 1993c, 2003; Harris and Findley 1964; Holman 1970; Mead and Phillips 1981; Mead et al. 1984; Olsen and Olsen 1981; Rickart 1977; Van Devender and Mead 1978; Van Devender and Worthington 1977; Van Devender et al. 1977a; Van Devender et al. 1991.

 This is a large predatory lizard of open sandy or gravelly, desertscrub habitats (Applegarth 1979; Van Devender and Worthington 1977).
 Applegarth (1979) particularly emphasized the desirability of low-growing shrubs.

-In view of its normal habitat of desertscrub, which is not known until late in our region, this likely is part of the Holocene fauna rather than being Late Wisconsin.
+In view of its normal habitat of desertscrub, which is not known until late in New Mexico, the Howell's Ridge Cave likely is part of the Holocene fauna rather than being Late Wisconsin.